 Our testing of Partition Wizard 10.2 and the 10.2 Pro versions was conducted on a laptop running Windows 8.1.
-The setup was as simple as with most other software and involved simply picking a location to install to and picking start menu and desktop shortcuts.
+The setup was as simple as with most other software, and involved simply picking a location to install to and picking start menu and desktop shortcuts.
 As a side-note, after the first launch, at least with the version we downloaded, the program uninstalled itself and reinstalled to upgrade to a newer version.
 It has a user-friendly interface that makes everything easily understood and simple.

 The action panel on the left gives you all the options that the options under menu bar would give you, aside from refreshing the disk information, view options, and some debugging info tools.
 Basically, you can just work with the panel on the left as it seems to divide its options into more understandable categories.
 Overall, the main window is easy to understand and use, so nothing to critique about its practicality.

 If you’re not too educated in how partitions and drive formats work, the manual of this program has you covered.
 The manual covers all universal and Partition Wizard-specific options and explains them in a simple enough language for a novice user to understand.
 There’s still some technical lingo here and there but most of it is explained elsewhere in the manual, although the English itself is only just about good enough to deliver the idea.
 Same as with the program itself, the large amount of options is a bit confusing and difficult to navigate at first.

 The options list is vast, so we won’t go into much detail as to how each one works and what it does since it’s explained in the help menu.
 Most options are pretty straightforward and do what it says on the can, with any misunderstandings being covered in the help menu.
 However, we would advise you to look through the help page of whatever operation you want to use since there are a couple issues you can run into, like any unchecked partitions under Partition Recovery getting deleted after the process.

 Basic Disk Options: